Taweilo/red_wine_quality_classification/README.md

 Therefore, in the machine learning project, we hope to develop an accurate model which can 1) predict the wine quality well and 2) maximize the profits.

 ## 2. Data Understanding
-The Wine Quality data was loaded via Jupyter notebook.
+The Wine Quality data was loaded via Jupyter Notebook.
-Dataset is from Kaggle: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset?resource=download (also please see WineQT.CSV attached)
+Dataset is from Kaggle: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset?resource=download (also please see WineQT.CSV attached).
 Basic data analysis was performed to identify the shape of data, get column names, find missing values, and generate descriptive statistics.
 The Pearson correlation matrix was calculated to find the pairwise correlation of the columns in the data.
 All columns in the data are visually represented as histograms.
 A correlation heatmap figure was generated to represent the correlation matrix.

 * Data dictionary: